alienarena/alienarena/trunk/docs/README.txt

 * Completing Levels
 * Connecting to a server
 4. The CodeRED ACE Bot
+5. How to uninstall
-5. Credits
+6. Credits
-6. Copyright Information
+7. Copyright Information

 1. INTRODUCTION